KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/class_exercises/part_3.md

 2. Right click on the newly created _app_ folder and pick "New Folder".
 The prompt for the folder name should already show `app/`.
 Name the new folder _routes_.

-3. Right click on the newly created _app/routes_ folder and pick "New File.
+3. Right click on the newly created _app/routes_ folder and pick "New File".
 Name it _index.js_ & repeat to also create a file named _quiz_routes.js_ in the _app/routes_ folder.

 4. In the left side Project pane, double click on the _app/routes/quiz_routes.js_ file to open it for editing and in the file, type: